BlitterStudio/host-run/README.md

 # Examples
 * Running Firefox from an AmigaOS shell: `host-run firefox`
-* Running Chromium browser with a specific website `host-run chromium-browser https://github.com/midwan/amiberry`
+* Running Chromium browser with a specific website: `host-run chromium-browser https://github.com/midwan/amiberry`
+* ### Create an icon to launch VLC:
+* Create a new text file, with these contents: `host-run vlc`
+* Create a new icon or copy one you like, give it the same name as your text file above.
+* Edit the icon's Information and make sure the Type is set to Project
+* Set the icon's default tool to "C:IconX" and save the changes
+* Double-clicking on the icon should now launch VLC on Linux.